What does the Land Titles Office do?

 - establishes the system of registration of title to privately owned lands; and

-- lets officials operate the system and the records that are to be maintained by them.
+- gives public officials the authority to operate the system and the records that are to be maintained in the Registry.

 Under this system, the government has custody of all original: